hp73/Python-Bank-and-ATM/README.txt

 By Harry Pinkerton and Justin Park
 Required to run: python 3.7

 ===bankmanager.py===
-When run, displays a bankmanager GUI where the user is able to access all members of the bank
+When run, displays a bankmanager GUI where the user is able to access all members of the bank.
+By default, data for the bank is stored in bank.dat.

 --Variables--
 bank: Bank object that the ATM class accesses from bank.py